 Read our full Asus ZenBook Flip 15 (UX563FD) review

-13. Asus ZenBook Pro Duo
+14. Asus ZenBook Pro Duo – A laptop with two displays

 The ZenBook Pro Duo is an oddity: a premium creative-focussed device that pairs top specs with 4K displays.
 Yup, that's 'displays' plural.